 “I like to come for the music and then the fireworks afterwards,” said Matthews, who believes that the best part of the day’s activities are the fact that families are able to bond with each other.
 “I think it brings families together especially.
-Like the ‘Nap Hunts’ the kids and families are on right now, hunting all over this area for things they have to take pictures of,” said Matthews.
+Like the ‘Nap Hunts’ the kids and families are on right now, hunting all over this area for things they have to take pictures of [in hopes of winning the hunt.]"

 But while she, like many, were looking forward to the fireworks, they did so without forgetting the importance of this holiday, being reminded of their patriotism.

 “God Bless America!,” said Beehler.